julelang/manual/src/compiler/backend/cpp-backend-compilers/gnu-compiler-collection.md

 ### File Too Big or Too Many Sections

 GCC can sometimes document an error like `File too big` or `Too Many Sections` when compiling IR codes.
-We encountered this while compiling the JuleC IR when we tried to build a CI on GitHub Actions.
+We encountered this while compiling the julec IR when we tried to build a CI on GitHub Actions.
 We solved this by adding `-Wa,-mbig-obj` to the compile command.

 Our command looked like this:
 ```